Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Abstract

 \section{Abstract}

 Intense and energetic electron currents can be generated by ultra-intense lasers interacting with solid density targets.
-Especially for ultra-short laser pulses their temporal evolution needs to be taken into account for many non-linear processes as instantaneous currents may differ significantly from the average.
-Hence, a dynamic model including the temporal variation of the electron currents which goes beyond a simple bunching with twice the laser frequency but otherwise constant current is needed.
-Here we present a new time-dependent model to describe the laser generated currents and obtain simple expressions for the temporal evolution and resulting corrections of averages.
-To exemplify the model and its predictive capabilities we show the impact of temporal evolution, spectral distribution and spatial modulations on Ohmic heating of the bulk target material. \\
+Especially for ultra-short laser pulses their temporal evolution needs to be taken into account for many non-linear processes as instantaneous values may differ significantly from the average.
+Hence, a dynamic model including the temporal variation of the electron currents -- which goes beyond a simple bunching with twice the laser frequency but otherwise constant current -- is needed.
+Here we present a time-dependent solution to describe the laser generated currents and obtain simple expressions for the electron spectrum, temporal evolution and resulting correction of average values.
+To exemplify the semi-empiric model and its predictive capabilities we show the impact of temporal evolution, spectral distribution and spatial modulations on Ohmic heating of the bulk target material.